 What are some of the benefits of factoring for carriers?

 - Cash flow.
-Working with a factoring company means carriers have more cash on hand to cover expenses – whether they’re business or personal expenses.
+Carriers will have more cash on hand to cover expenses – whether they’re business or personal expenses.

 - Credit scores aren’t important.
 Factoring companies will be interested in a broker’s or their company’s credit score, but carrier credit score isn’t important.